DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 Ai Cores are items required to AFK farm dungeons.
 Basically they allow you to farm XP, items and a small amount of BTC.

 ### What are Hash Processors?
-Hash Processors ('hash' for short) are items that is required to activate an AFK job that yields high amounts of BTC (bitcoin).
+Hash Processors ('hash' for short) are items that are required to activate an AFK job that yields high amounts of BTC (bitcoin).
 They drop from normal and challenge dungeons.

 ### What's the benefit of having a high level Medical skill?